quannh41-git/CMake-tutorials/README.md

 ```
 target_link_libraries(hello-world message)
 ```
-- Links the library into the executable
+- Links the library into the executable, this also guarantee that the `hello-world` executable properly depends on the `message` library.